Ivett263/Ivett263/README.md

 ### :woman_technologist: About Me :
 I'm a Computer Science and Software Engineering student at UQAM, I transitioned from a career in Civil Engineering where I graduated from the University of Sherbrooke in 2019 (Master's Degree in Civil Engineering) with a certification in project management.
+I'm really interested in cybersecurity and game development!

-- :telescope: This summer, I will be doing my internship in cybersecurity.
+- :telescope: This summer, I will be doing my internship in cybersecurity at Bell.

-- :seedling: I'm currently learning Unity, C# and C++
+- :seedling: I'm currently learning Unity and C# because I'm participating in Ubisoft's Game Lab Competition 2024 and also learning C++ !

 - :zap: In my free time, I paint, solve CTF challenges and I have a Twitch Channel where I stream all kinds of videogames in PC (I prefer RPG, shooters, adventure).